santinic/audiblez/README.md

 Audiblez generates `.m4b` audiobooks from regular `.epub` e-books, using Kokoro's high-quality speech synthesis.

-[Kokoro v0.19](https://huggingface.co/hexgrad/Kokoro-82M) is a recently published text-to-speech model with just 82M params and very natural sounding output.
+[Kokoro v0.19](https://huggingface.co/hexgrad/Kokoro-82M) is a recently published text-to-speech model with just 82M params and a very natural-sounding output.
-It's released under Apache licence and it was trained on < 100 hours of audio.
+It's released under an Apache license, and it was trained on < 100 hours of audio.
-It currently supports American, British English, French, Korean, Japanese and Mandarin, and a bunch of very good voices.
+It currently supports American, British English, French, Korean, Japanese, and Mandarin languages and a variety of very good voices.

 On my M2 MacBook Pro, **it takes about 2 hours to convert to mp3 the Selfish Gene by Richard Dawkins**, which is about 100,000 words (or 600,000 characters), at a rate of about 80 characters per second.